 The members of the community will then be enriched with opportunities and features that enable them to spread the unalterable truth of the universal doctrine in a new, modern way.
 This will not only happen through the numerous liberating texts of world literature.
 If all goes well, it is rather the experience of togetherness and unity on the soul level that will resonate through every venture of the group members.
 Then the teachings of Hermes and the power of liberation related to him can be delivered in peace and security.
 And its consequences will soon manifest.

 After the death of the grand masters (Jan van Rijckenborgh - 1968, Catharose de Petri - 1990) the management of the Golden Rosycross spiritual school was overtaken by the international spiritual leadership.
-Nowadays Lectorium Rosicrucianum has about 15000 pupils worldwide, in Europe, North America, South America (especially Brazil), Africa, Australia and New Zealand.
+Nowadays the School of the Golden Rosycross has about 15.000 pupils worldwide, in Europe, North America, South America (especially Brazil), Africa, Australia and New Zealand.